 We have presented a unified framework for grasp planning and in-hand grasp adaptation using visual, tactile and proprioceptive feedback.
 The proposed Hierarchical Fingertip Space defines a hierarchy of surrogate solution spaces of fingertip grasping enabling both planning and adaptation.
 By augmenting the fingertip space in terms of local geometry and spatial relations, as well as optimizing hand configurations with respect to grasp adaptability, we demonstrated efficient planning and adaptation.
 Moreover, the probabilistic model for grasp stability estimation and adaptation has shown its feasibility in closing the loop between grasp replanning and control.
 We have evaluated the performance of the proposed system quantitatively and shown that the proposed system significantly improves the robustness of grasp execution.
 It also outperforms our previous work reported in [9].
-To the best of our knowledge, this is so far the only system that accomplishes grasp synthesis, stability estimation, online replanning and inhand adaptation in a unified framework, as well as evaluating this on a real physical system.
+To the best of our knowledge, this is so far the first system that accomplishes grasp synthesis, stability estimation, online replanning and inhand adaptation in a unified framework, as well as evaluating this on a real physical system.

 However, as a basic drawback of most learning based approaches, our probabilistic model is experience based, and hence relying on the training data, i.e. limited number of objects and examples to generalize from.
-As a potential future work, we plan to design an active learning strategy to update this model iteratively using new experiences over time, so as
+As a potential future work, we plan to design an active learning strategy to update this model iteratively using new experiences over time, so as to evolve the model in a long term to generalize it to a broader set of objects, without retraining the models from scratch.
+Additionally, in case of more complicated object shapes, to move the fingertip compliantly on the object surface requires a more sophisticated controller and planning method, which we would like to look into as our future work.